Understanding the Price Protection and Extended Warranty Features on Your Credit Card

 What Is Covered Under a Price Protection Warranty?

-Typically, a price protection warranty covers everything as long as it is in a manufacturer’s warranty.
-For instance, if you bought a laptop that is not powering on or if the screen is broken, you can file a claim under your credit card’s network’s extended warranty.
+Typically, a price protection warranty covers items that fall under the manufacturer’s warranty.
+For example, if you purchase a laptop that won’t power on or has a broken screen, you can file a claim.
+This claim is made through your credit card’s network extended warranty.
+Such coverage provides added security and peace of mind for your purchases.

 These warranties usually cover only a manufacturer’s defects but not physical damages imposed by the user.
 This means that if you accidentally break your laptop after purchasing it, you will be entirely responsible for fixing it yourself.
 However, if such a thing happened, you might have to rely on purchase protection.